opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 '''''''''''''''''''''''''''''''''''''''''''
 An animation technique reserved to vector animation levels is the use of the in-betweener in the level strip.
 The in-betweener creates in-between drawings once you have selected a starting drawing and an ending one.

-When more than two frames are selected in the level strip, a vertical strip is displayed on the right of the pane.
+When more than two frames are selected in the Level Strip, a vertical strip is displayed on the right of the pane.
 By clicking on it all frames between the first and the last selected frame will be overwritten by images interpolating the first and the last image.

-The interpolated drawings are created by taking into account the number of the vectors, and the vectors direction.
+The interpolated drawings are created by taking into account the number of the strokes, and the strokes' direction.
 This means that the result will depend on the way drawings were made.
 For example if the first image is a single shape drawn clockwise, and the last is another shape, you will get different results depending on the way it was drawn, clockwise or counterclockwise.

  |Toonz71_123|

 To obtain the best results with complex drawings, copy the drawing you want to interpolate from, and paste it in another frame of the level strip.
-Modify the pasted drawing without adding and deleting vectors, but only distorting and moving existing vectors (see  :ref:`Editing Drawings <editing_drawings>`  ).
+Modify the pasted drawing without adding and deleting strokes, but only distorting and moving existing strokes (see  :ref:`Editing Drawings <editing_drawings>`  ).
 Select the whole range and then perform the interpolation.

 The interpolation speed can be controlled in the dialog opening when performing in-betweening.
 Options are the following:

-- Linear, for a constant interpolation.
+- **Linear**, for a constant interpolation.

-- Ease In, for an interpolation starting slowly, then getting faster.
+- **Ease In**, for an interpolation starting slowly, then getting faster.

-- Ease Out, for an interpolation starting quickly, then getting slower.
+- **Ease Out**, for an interpolation starting quickly, then getting slower.

-- Ease In Out, for an interpolation starting slowly, getting faster, then getting slower again.
+- **Ease In / Ease Out**, for an interpolation starting slowly, getting faster, then getting slower again.

 If you want the interpolation to last more or less frames, you can insert frames, or cut them, and use the in-betweener again.